SimonCousaert/SimonCousaert.github.io/index.md

 I realized that experiences abroad might pave the way to these goals, so I applied for different programs across the globe.
-I got a significant scholarship to go to the US, and got allowed into universities in Paris and in London.
+I got a significant scholarship to go to the US (but was obliged to reject it because of COVID-19), and got allowed into universities in Paris and in London.

-When COVID-19 struck, I was lucky enough to defer my admission to September 2021.
+When COVID-19 struck in February 2020, I was lucky enough to defer my admission to September 2021.
 For a number of reasons, I decided to do the
 [MSc in Computational Finance](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computational-finance-msc).
 Combining my background in
 Business and Management with more technical skills at the faculty of Computer Science seems like a perfect way to boost my early career.